deriveitCreator/svelteGames/README.md

 A website dedicated for my browser games.

 ## Updates

 Versioning is done using "npm version [new-version] --git-tag-version false".
 Minor updates always start with 1.

+update 2.2:
+- In `gameData.ts`, `MultiplayerIndex` was 1.
+Now it's correctly changed 2.
+- When connecting to websockets, `wss` is used instead of `ws`.

 update 2.1:
 - Added two games "Jumpy Man" and "Jumpy Man (Online Multiplayer)".